Claddagh ring: Origins

 An account written in 1906 by William Dillon, a Galway jeweller, claimed that the "Claddagh" ring was worn in the Aran Isles, Connemara and beyond.
 Knowledge of the ring and its customs spread within Ireland and Britain during the Victorian period, and this is when its name became established.
 Galway jewellers began to market it beyond the local area in the 19th century.
 Further recognition came in the 20th century.

-In his 1911 book Rings for the Finger, American mineralogist George Frederick Kunz addresses the importance of gold wedding rings in Ireland and includes a captioned photograph of a Claddagh ring.

 Usage and symbolism

 The Claddagh's distinctive design features two hands clasping a heart and usually surmounted by a crown.
 These elements symbolize the qualities of love (the heart), friendship (the hands), and loyalty (the crown).
 A "Fenian" Claddagh ring, without a crown, is a slightly different take on the design but has not achieved the level of popularity of the crowned version.
-Claddagh rings are relatively popular among the Irish and those of Irish heritage, such as Irish Americans, as cultural symbols and as friendship, engagement and wedding rings.
+Claddagh rings are relatively popular among the Irish and those of Irish heritage, such as Irish Americans, as cultural symbols and as friendship, engagement, and wedding rings.

 While Claddagh rings are sometimes used as friendship rings, they are most commonly used as engagement and wedding rings.
 Mothers sometimes give these rings to their daughters when they come of age.
-There are several mottos and wishes associated with the ring, such as: "Let love and friendship reign."
+Several mottos and wishes are associated with the ring, such as: "Let love and friendship reign."
 In Ireland, the United States, Canada, and other parts of the Irish diaspora, the Claddagh is sometimes handed down mother-to-eldest daughter or grandmother-to-granddaughter.

-According to Irish author Colin Murphy, a Claddagh ring is traditionally worn with the intention of conveying the wearer's relationship status:
+According to Irish author Colin Murphy, a Claddagh ring is traditionally worn to convey the wearer's relationship status: